groupserver/gs.profile.status.change/README.rst

 Email settings
 --------------

-The *Email settings* viewlet shows the existing addresses, and tries to encourage the participant to add more email addresses.
+The *Email settings* viewlet (``gs-profile-status-email``) shows the existing addresses, and tries to encourage the participant to add more email addresses.
 The idea is that the recipient will be better able to manage his or her groups when they have more email addresses (as the same profile can be used for work and play), and the site will be better able to contact the recipient.

 * Links to start the **verification** process for unverified links are given.